kcbojanowski/kcbojanowski/README.md

 <h3 align="center">Hi👋, I'm Kacper</h3>

- ICT student at AGH University in Kraków (Poland).
+ Software Engineer and Student based in Kraków (Poland).
 Python Enjoyer interested in ML, web development and computer graphics. <br>

 - 🔭 Currently expanding knowledge of DSA and Data Science
 - 🎨 My hobby outside the field of IT is drawing